Jimbly/LD57/README.md

 * when mousing over the consume button, apply a dithered overlay upon what will be removed
 * floater -1 / -2 on score when consuming
 * Animate in the initial board
-* Render filters - do subtle pixel lines (mock up in photoshop)? photograph a game boy as a wrapping element?
+* Photograph a game boy as a wrapping element?
 * Tap-select-tap-swap controls
 * title / menu?